 Eliminate choices B, C and E. Choices narrow down to A or D.

-As each of x and y are less than 10, both x and y have to be positive for the sum to be 14.
+As each of x and y is less than 10, both x and y have to be positive for the sum to be 14.

 So, there could be either 2 or 3 positive numbers among the three numbers.